Evergreen Trees, Privacy Trees

 Once you have selected the site, begin by digging a hole.
 The hole should be twice as large as the pot diameter as a guide.
 Place water inside the hole using a hose.
 Continue watering until the hole is approximately half-full with water, and then allow the soil to fully absorb the water.
 Gently tease apart and loosen the pot-bound root ball.
 Place the tree in the center of the hole, backfill, and water the surrounding area to settle the roots.

 Mulching and Watering Your Evergreen Trees

 Use your hands to create a two-inch mound of soil that encircles the base.
 The circular ridge of soil should be the same diameter as the original hole.
 This ridge will prevent water from flowing away from the evergreens.
-Water the newly planted evergreens daily for the first month, unless there is significant rainfall (one inch or more).
+Water the newly planted evergreens daily for the first month, unless there is significant rainfall weekly (one inch or more).

 After that, you should only need to water when the soil is dry about 3 inches down.